Secretaries-General

 CHAIR, SPECPOL

-Hi, I’m Seb and I will be co-chairing the Arab League at this year’s AMUN.
+Hi, I’m Seb and I will be chairing SPECPOL at this year’s Alleyn's International MUN.
 I think MUN is particularly important for young people given the vast range of issues our world faces.
 So, throwing yourself into a fun and challenging experience like MUN provides insight into developing public speaking and debate skills – it is an amazing opportunity.
 All of us can agree that diplomacy and international cooperation is critical; engaging with current issues even on a small scale is a great way to get to grips with the problems our generation will inevitably face in the near future.

 CO-CHAIR, SECURITY COUNCIL